mmungekar/VoogaSalad/design/DESIGN.md

 The Game Engine will be divided into the following modules:
 *	Game Module- The highest-level module, manages the flow of time, organization of levels, and interaction with the Game Player.
 It will contain the following classes:
-   *	TimingManager - Information about the current time.
-   *	PlayerManager - Information about players.
-Manages their interactions, if multiplayer.
-See the Player module below.
-   *	GameLoop - Game loop.
-   *	LevelManager - Contains a Collection of all existing levels.
-Responsible for creating/deleting new levels.
-   *	Level - Contains classes from Player and Object modules pertaining to that level.
-Manages interaction between Players and Objects.
-Will likely be extended into inheritance hierarchy for creation of new types of levels, and each level will be divided into multiple classes.
-Also contains information about Settings:
-        *	Orientation.
-        *	Scrolling speed.
-        *	Background scrolling speed.
-        *	Whether scrolling is determined by character or by game.
-*   Player Module - Contains information such a lives left and points earned for the human game player.
-Does not manage character appearing on screen (allows for games where human can switch between characters).
 *	Entity Module. - Anything drawn on the game screen.
-    *	GamerControlledEntity - The character(s) controlled by the human player.
-Separate from the human player (in case can switch between characters), but interacts with the Player module.
-    *	ComputerControlledEntity - Anything appearing on screen not controlled by the human player.
-This includes wall, blocks, and enemies.
-Divided between those that move (the user will be able to choose left/right, or up/down and the distance), and those that do not.
-    *	Background.
-    *	Note: For GamerControlledEntity and ComputerControlledEntity, contains inheritance hierarchies for different types.
-Also attaches Events to each object to handle interactions between Characters and Blocks.
-Contains a single class for the Background.
 *   Event Module (attached to Object).
 Defined as one of the following:
-    *	User input.
-    *	Collision (each side, to distinguish between possible ones).
-    *	Timer.
-    *	Example: Mario hits a block.
-The block releases a prize.
-The block has an event; Mario also has an event.
-They each have an event from their own point-of-view.
 *	Action Module (attached to Event). - The consequence of each Event.
 Examples are:
-    *	Instantiate new object.
-    *	Destroy (character or other object).
-    *	Win.
-    *	Lose (life or game).
-    *	Bounce (move).
-    *	Change image.
-    *   Power-up.
-    *	Next level.
-    *	Make sound.
-    *	Movement. - This includes the physics of jumping/gravity.
-    *  	Note: Obtains the list of these Actions through reflection.

 The GAE will be divided into the following modules: